texstudio-org/texstudio/utilities/manual/source/configuration.md

 ![Hide panes](images/hide_panes.png)

-The toolbars can be hidden by a right click on an empty space in the toolbar area.
+The toolbars can be hidden by a right click anywhere on the toolbar area.

 ![Toolbar Visibility Menu](images/Tool_Bar_Menu.png)